dilawar/sound/README.md

-_Consider https://github.com/dilawar/wav .
-It has a header only c++11 implementation.
+__Please consider using https://github.com/dilawar/wav .
+It has a header only c++11 implementation.__
-It does not depend on other people code (at all).
-Please attach `wav` file with issue._

 sound
 =====